-Big name brands like Kellogg’s, Kraft and General Mills now add a wide assortment of vitamins and minerals to their cereals, including B12.
-Again, the amount of B12 will vary between cereals, but many have at least the daily recommendation, and many have more than that–Special K has 6 micrograms in one cup.
+Most cereals now add a wide assortment of vitamins and minerals to their cereals, including B12.
+Again, the amount of B12 will vary between cereals, but many have at least the daily recommendation, and others have even more than that!

 4. Meat Substitutes — Beyond Meat Beef Free Beastly Sliders, 8 Ounce — 7 per case.

 Since meat is one of the natural sources of B12, many faux-meat products have added B12 into their products to substitute the real thing.
 And more and more faux meat products, like replacements for burgers, sausage, chicken fingers, ribs, are hitting the market regularly.